GodRishUniverse/bearml/README.md

 ## Implementation

-The implementation is currently trying to implement broadcasting tensors, GEMM, tensor inversion.
+The implementation is currently trying to implement broadcasting tensors, GEMM, CUDA support (**Refactoring in Progress**).

 A simple reverse-mode autodifferentiation pipeline is set up.
 Need to work on applying that for the activation functions and verify on the Tensor operations.